tosuak/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+    Closure is when in a nested function the inner function goes out of it's scope to get a value that is defined.

 2. Study the following code, then answer the questions below.

 ```js